FreeLANMan/RealMoon2021/README.md

 Tips:

     Use the airpump to eliminate the vacuum inside a building.
+Put the airpump in the center of 3x3x3 blocks.
     Use the aircompressor to recharge the air tanks.
     Soil becomes gravel in contact with vacuum.
     Make another habitat.